FAQ - Public Health Programs Application

 If you are applying to a SOPHAS program, please start the process early.
 Official transcripts, test scores, letters of recommendation, and statements of purpose all go through SOPHAS.

-What is the supplemental application?
+What is the University of Maryland's application?

 How much does it cost to apply to a School of Public Health graduate program?